 3 Dimensions of Leadership Presence that Drive Retention and Results

-In the realm of today’s modern leadership, one of the primary challenges faced by CEOs is the development of the next generation of leaders.
-There is a strong emphasis on improving communication and interaction skills, as well as demonstrating greater empathy and emotional intelligence.
+One of the primary challenges faced by CEOs is the development of the next generation of leaders.
+There is a strong emphasis on improving communication skills, as well as demonstrating greater empathy and emotional intelligence.

 Sherri Blix, an Executive Coach with a focus on coaching senior leaders, highlights the significance of Leadership Presence in consistently articulating one’s value proposition while influencing and connecting with others.